eloyvega/learning-django-web-development/README.md

-This is the repo of the Django Book
+"This is the repo of the Django Book"